ChaudharyRaman/NFT_Backend/README.md

 - Response - returns the TransactionHash

 ## NOTE
 - NFT metadata is stored on cloud platform pinata
+- Update the nft-metadata.json and upload it on pinata Cloud and provide the URI (like in example) for **Creating and Updating NFT**.
 ### nft-metadata.json
 ```json
 {